Brisbane: (07) 3221 4999

 Child sexual offences – failing to take steps to stop offending by others

 In recent years a great deal of attention has been focused on the role of organisations in preventing or enabling child sexual abuse.
-In particular, the Royal Commission into Institutional Responses to Child Sexual Abuse examined the manner in which institutions such as churches and schools had historically responded to offending of this nature within their organisations.
+In particular, the Royal Commission into Institutional Responses to Child Sexual Abuse examined how institutions such as churches and schools had historically responded to offending of this nature within their organisations.

 The Royal Commission made a wide range of recommendations, many of which have since been adopted throughout Australia.
 In Queensland, one of the key recommendations of the Royal Commission that was adopted involved the creation of ‘Third party’ offences where people can be held criminally liable if they fail to take steps to stop child sexual abuse being committed by others in certain circumstances.

-Section 229BB – Failure to protect child from child sexual offence
+Section 229BB – Failure to protect a child from child sexual offence

-Section 229BB applies to an adult associated with an institution (referred to as an “accountable person”) who knows there is a significant risk that another adult associated with the institution will commit a child sexual offence in relation to either a child under 16, or a child under 18 with an impairment of the mind.
+Section 229BB applies to an adult associated with an institution (referred to as an “accountable person”) who knows there is a significant risk that another adult associated with the institution will commit a child sexual offence about either a child under 16 or a child under 18 with an impairment of the mind.

 This section creates an offence for a person in the above position who fails to remove or reduce the risk posed, in circumstances where they have the power or responsibility to do so.